Kimberly Anyadike

-Kimberly Anyadike (born 1994) is an American pilot from Compton, California.
+Kimberly Ndidi Anyadike (born February 1, 1994) is an American pilot from Compton, California.
 In 2009, at the age of 15, she became the youngest African American woman to complete a transcontinental flight across the United States, from Los Angeles, California to Newport News, Virginia.
 Anyadike was accompanied by an adult safety pilot, and by a retired Air Force pilot who had served with the WWII Tuskegee Airmen.
 Her plane was autographed by about 50 Tuskegee airmen as she stopped at different cities across the US, and she completed the round-trip journey in a single-engine Cessna 172 in 13 days.

 In 2015, Anyadike received the first Young Aviator's Award from the Tuskegee Airmen in recognition of her achievements.
 In 2016, she graduated from the University of California, Los Angeles with an undergraduate degree.

 Early life

 Born in 1994, Anyadike grew up in Compton, California.
 She has an older brother and sister.
 Her parents are originally from Nigeria, and their surname Anyadike means "eye of the warrior" in the Igbo language.

 Anyadike took dance lessons at the Lula Washington Dance Academy, served as a junior lifeguard at Venice Beach for five years, and volunteered as a youth leader at her local church.
 At a young age, she showed a strong interest in medical science and anatomy; her mother taught her to identify and name all 206 bones in the body.
 Anyadike later attended science classes at the Charles Drew University Saturday Science Academy, an L.A.-based STEM subjects program for youth ranging in age from preschool to grade 12.